-A must-see in the complex is the Thousand Pillars Hall.
-There are actually 985 intricately carved pillars and you’ll want to spend some time up close with them as each is a fascinating example of Dravidian craftsmanship dating back to the early 1600s.
+A must-see in the complex is the Hall of Thousand Pillars.
+There are actually 985 intricately carved pillars.
+They are arranged so that no matter where you stand they look to be in rows.
+You’ll want to spend some time up close with them as each is a fascinating example of Dravidian craftsmanship dating back to the early 1600s.
 The space also doubles as an art museum with extensive collections of photographs and coins.

 While this temple is definitely on our list of must-see attractions in South India, it does have a few things that detract from it.
 We share them here in the spirit of you being ready to overcome them should they happen to you.